GiuProgramert/react-todo-list/README.md

 In the project directory, you can run:

-First you need to run `npm install` and before that you will able to run the project
+First you need to run `npm install` and after that you will able to run the project

 ### `npm start`